 Try a Chemical Peel

-A quality chemical peel can expose fresh, healthy tissue and stimulate the production of new collagen to make pitted scars look less pronounced, according to Dr. Camp.
+A quality chemical peel can expose fresh, healthy tissue and stimulate the production of new collagen to make pitted scars look less pronounced, according to Camp.

-Give Microneedling with Radiofrequency a Try
+Give Microneedling With Radio Frequency a Try

 Ask Your Dermatologist About Accutane

-A common but powerful prescription medication, Isotretinoin (also known as Accutane) is a prescription acne medication that is specifically indicated for scarring acne.
-When other forms of treatment have been ineffective and exhausted, Dr. Camp says that isotretinoin is helpful for providing a durable remission in scarring acne.
+A common but powerful prescription medication, isotretinoin (also known as Accutane) is a prescription acne medication that is specifically indicated for scarring acne.
+When other forms of treatment have been ineffective and exhausted, Camp says that isotretinoin is helpful for providing a durable remission in scarring acne.
 You should only begin an Accutane prescription under the guidance of your board-certified dermatologist, and it can be helpful to go into your appointment with some background knowledge of its potential side effects.

-Look into Fraxel Laser Treatments
+Look Into Fraxel Laser Treatments

-Ask Your Dermatologist About a Subcision Procedure to Break Up Scars
+Ask Your Dermatologist About a Subcision Procedure to Break up Scars

 Apply an Acne Gel to Exfoliate and Brighten